FoniksFox/Telemetry-App/frontend/README.md

 Set up Angular Material and created the Header component and Sidebar component with mat components.
 The sidebar accepts a list of 'actions' to be displayed in the sidebar.
 This way, the Sidebar is a completely modular component.
 The header component needs an update to make it completely modular (make the routes and icons be accepted as an input), I just didn't do it yet.
 The dashboard is just a grid for now to test dashboardComponents until the dahboard logic is done.

+**August 04, 2025 - Some Dashboar Components**
+Created the Display and CommandButton components to test the app as a whole, and discovered a fatal error in the backend (and frontend, by extension).
+Commands and Command Templates are not being differenciated, and that causes the simulator to be unable to execute commands.
+Should fix it ASAP.

 ## Resources

 - [Angular Documentation](https://angular.io/docs)